I am currently a Lecturer in Social Psychology at Bath Spa University.

 I completed my PhD in social and personality psychology with a specialization in quantitative methods at York University in 2023.
 My supervisor was Richard Lalonde in the Cultural Collective Lab.

-I completed my M.Sc at Western University in 2017 in the Personality and Measurement program under the supervision of Paul Tremblay.
+I completed my M.Sc at Western University in 2017 in the personality and measurement psychology program under the supervision of Paul Tremblay.

 I completed my BA in psychology and history (double major, hons) at The University of Waterloo in 2012.

 My primary research and teaching interests are in the following areas